 03.02 Fire Brigade Drill Performance Sample

+Verify adequate onsite fire brigade training and performance by observing portions of an announced or unannounced fire drill; or follow-up to an actual event.

 Specific Guidance

 Select an unannounced drill or fire brigade live fire training exercise.
 An announced fire drill is acceptable but not the preferred option.
+Ensure the capability of the fire brigade team members, the leadership ability of the brigade leader, use of turnout gear and firefighting equipment, and the effectiveness of the team operation.
 Observe and/or evaluate the licensee’s fire brigade performance in the following activities and programs to assess their operational effectiveness in combating fires, particularly drills in areas of the plant that are pertinent to 10 CFR 50.48(b) when available:

 Brigade Staffing Size.
 Collateral responsibilities of the fire brigade team members should not conflict with their responsibilities related to the fire brigade during a fire.